|Royal Inca : 7D||09/13/2018||09/19/2018||Book now|

 The salaries in Peru are generally very basic and it has become customary to give tips for good service.
 In some restaurants and hotels a 10% Service Tax is already included (not in all of them).
 We recommend tipping bell boys and waiters directly.

 Unfortunately, it is also very common to see children asking for money.
 We ask you not to give them money or candies (children do not enjoy very good dental hygiene), but we recommend bringing small gifts such as, toothbrushes, pens, notebooks or other things that can be used for their studies.
 On some of our hikes, we visit rural schools where these kinds of gifts are very much appreciated.
 There are social projects that we organize in order to benefit local communities and if you want to cooperate, please, do not hesitate to contact us.

 As in every other tourist place, theft is a problem.
 It is much more common in big cities than in the countryside.
 We recommend you check with your local guide about unsafe places and avoid them.
 Carry around only the quantity of money you need and don’t use jewelry or other valuable objects unless they are absolutely necessary.
-We also advise that you change money in official exchange houses or banks rather than in the street.
+We also advise changing money in official exchange houses or banks rather than in the street.

 Coastal cuisine: The best coastal dishes are seafood-based, the most popular being ceviche.
 This is a dish of white fish marinated in lemon juice, onion and hot peppers.
 Traditionally, ceviche is served with corn on the cob, cancha (toasted corn) and sweet potatoes.
 A big variety of delicious fresh oven-baked, fried or grilled fish dishes can be enjoyed all along the coast: Make sure you try the excellent Corvina, or White Sea bass.
 You should also try chupe de Camarones, which is a shrimp stew.